volatusveritas/projector/PDJ/PDJ#-1.md

 [ProjectOr Programming Language](https://github.com/volatusveritas/projector)
 project.
-In a sense, it serves as a summary of updates, registering changes and new features (or removed/deprecated features), but consistent updates on changes is not guaranteed at all.
-The actual purpose of it is to serve as a kind of devlog, whereby I will explain the reasoning behing my decisions for the syntax, features and implementation (and describe my difficulties, of course).
+In a sense, it serves as a summary of updates, registering changes and new features (or removed/deprecated features), but consistent updates on changes are not guaranteed at all.
+The actual purpose of it is to serve as a kind of devlog, whereby I will explain the reasoning behind my decisions for the syntax, features and implementation (and describe my difficulties, of course).
 This is not my first try at a programming language and, if it fails, it will of course not be my first failure.